Corps of Guides (Canada): Formation

-Each military district was sub-divided into local guide areas.
-The head of this organization was "a Director General of Military Intelligence (DGMI)," under the control of the general officer commanding (GOC).
+Each Military District was sub-divided into local "Guide Areas".
+The head of this organization was "a Director General of Military Intelligence (DGMI)," under the control of the General Officer Commanding (GOC).
 "The DGMI was charged with the collection of information on the military resources of Canada, the British Empire, and foreign countries."

 "The first DGMI was Brevet-Major William A.C.
 Denny, Royal Army Service Corps, psc, a veteran of South Africa."
 His staff included LCol Victor Brereton Rivers as ISO and two AISOs, Captain A.C.
 Caldwell and Captain W.B.
-Anderson responsible respectively for the Information and Mapping Branches, three lieutenants, a sergeant and two NCOs.
-All officers and men in the districts were Militia.
-(As late as 1913 there were less than 3,000 men serving in the Canadian Militia).
-This was the basic organization for military intelligence with which Canada entered the Great War.
+Anderson responsible for the Information and Mapping Branches respectively.
+They were supported by three lieutenants, a sergeant and two NCOs.
+This was the basic organization for military intelligence at the national level with which Canada entered the First World War.
 Captain R.M.
 Collins, the Secretary of the Australian Defence Department, who had recently visited Canada, reported that:

 "The Canadian Forces were run by a Militia Council, similarly constituted to the Australian Military Board with the Minister as President and the First Military Member.
 The Chief of the General Staff (CGS) had the responsibility to "advise on questions of general military policy; Intelligence, and preparation for war; as well as the education of staff officers.
-Of particular interest was the fact that there were two Intelligence Officers on the Canadian Staff, assisted by a Corps of Guides element (consisting of 185 Militia officers) which had been raised on 1 April 1903."
+Of particular interest was that there were two Intelligence Officers on the Canadian Staff, assisted by a Corps of Guides element (consisting of 185 Militia officers) which had been raised on 1 April 1903."

 A report was prepared following his visit, recommending that provision be made for a Director of Education and a Director of Intelligence, as this was the only way that the many duties assigned to the Chief of Intelligence could be properly discharged.
 He pointed to the Canadian example as a sound arrangement to emulate.

 The Canadian C of G were responsible for the collection of military information, and their duties were described as follows: "The Guides should be intelligent men and capable of active work with a knowledge of the topographical features of the country as well as the roads, the country between the roads, sidepaths, names of farmers, etc., in the area, and when possible, should be in possession of a horse."

 Uniform and insignia

 Prior to the outbreak of war, the full dress uniform of the Canadian Corps of Guides comprised a khaki "lancer style" tunic with scarlet plastron, cuffs and collars.
 The tunic was piped in scarlet, as were the khaki trousers.
-A white helmet with bronze spike and scarlet/khaki puggaree was included for parade dress.
+A white Wolseley helmet with bronze spike and scarlet/khaki puggaree were parts of the corps' distinctive full dress.